 Symptom: My iPad is not charging or is slow to charge

-- In order to charge your iPad, you can try either connecting your iPad to a power outlet or connecting to a USB 2.0 port.
+- To charge your iPad, you can try either connecting your iPad to a power outlet or connecting to a port on your computer using the charging cable that came with your iPad.
 However, note that computers generally don’t supply enough power to their USB ports to be able to charge an iPad.
 When this happens, a “Not Charging” message will appear.

 Symptom: My iPad’s battery is draining!